How to Create a Gutter Garden

 - Select a suitable hanging spot.
-Be sure to position your vertical garden in an area that gets at a good amount of sun to promote the growth of your garden.
-This may include mounting your gutter garden to a fence, the side of a deck, or to the siding of your house that receives a lot of sunlight.
+Be sure to position your vertical garden in an area that gets a good amount of sun to promote the growth of your garden.
+This may include mounting your gutter garden to a fence, the side of a deck, or the siding of your house that receives a lot of sunlight.

 When Finished Setting Up Your Gutter Garden